Wright-State-eSports/Constitution/README.md

 > ### Section 1
 >
-> The Wright State eSports shall provide the necessary facilities for all competitive teams according to the availability of said facility <!-- word better -->
+> The Wright State eSports shall provide the necessary facilities for all competitive teams as long as the availability of the facilities permit.

 > ### Section 2
 >
-> The upkeep of the eSports facility shall be maintained by Facility Managers appointed by the Cabinet members.
+> The upkeep of the eSports facility shall be maintained by Facility Managers appointed by the cabinet members.
 The responsibilities of the Facility Manager shall include, but are not limited to:
 >
-> - regularly checks and cleans all the <!-- fix grammar --> facility's equipment, which includes any computers, consoles, peripherals, and furniture,
+> - regularly checks and cleans all of the facility's equipment, which includes any computers, consoles, peripherals, and furniture,
 > - regularly opening the facility according to the agreed upon schedules.

 > ### Section 3